uhellstr/sqlcl-shell/README.md

 To install and setup SQLcl you need.
-Oracle Java 11 or higher (Not guaranteed that all functionality will work with OpenJDK) Oracle Java is NOT licensed if runtime is with SQLcl.
+Oracle Java 11 or higher (Not guaranteed that all functionality will work with OpenJDK) Oracle Java is NOT licensed when used with SQLcl.

 Unzipped version of SQLcl
 https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/